 Private vs professional activity

-According to Portuguese tax lawyers, the above statements means that proceeds obtained from the sale of cryptocurrencies are tax-free for individuals in most cases, unless your combined activity with digital assets makes up a for-profit business due to its professional nature or commercial characteristics.
-Gains made from unsystematic investments, occasional trades, purchases, or sales of virtual currencies are however currently not taxable, regardless of the size of the profits made.
+According to Portuguese tax lawyers, the above statements mean that proceeds obtained from the sale of cryptocurrencies are tax-free for individuals in most cases unless your combined activity with digital assets makes up a for-profit business due to its professional nature or commercial characteristics.
+Gains made from unsystematic investments, occasional trades, purchases, or sales of virtual currencies are, however, not taxable, regardless of the size of the profits made.

 For example, if you bought Bitcoin in February 2018 and sold it in April 2021 for profit, with some sporadic, unsystematic trades in between, this would be tax-free in most cases.
 However, if your primary source of income stems from day trading cryptocurrencies and forex seven-eight hours a day, operate a crypto-related business, or if you perform another commercial-like activity, then you would most likely be classified as a professional – thus subject to taxation.